angular-fullstack/generator-angular-fullstack/readme.md

 mkdir my-new-project && cd $_
 ```

-Run `yo angular-fullstack`, optionally passing an app name:
+Run `yo pean`, optionally passing an app name:
 ```
-yo angular-fullstack [app-name]
+yo pean [app-name]
 ```

 Run `grunt` for building, `grunt serve` for preview, and `grunt serve:dist` for a preview of the built app.

 ## Prerequisites

-* MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) - If you plan on scaffolding your project with mongoose, you'll need mongoDB to be installed and have the `mongod` process running.
+* Postgres - Download and Install [Postgres](http://www.postgresql.org/download/) - If you plan on scaffolding your project with Sequelize, you'll need a SQL relational database to be installed and have the process running.

 ## Supported Configurations